 Register

 At first glance, a Chromebook and a regular laptop may look similar.
-After all, Chromebooks are technically laptops too.
-But, at the same time, these devices are very different.
+After all, Chromebooks are laptops too.
+But these devices are very different in how they operate and what they offer.
 So, what’s the difference between a Chromebook and a laptop?
-We break down for you how a Chromebook differs from other laptops, so you can make an informed decision and choose the ideal device, whether for you, your kids, your school, or your business.
+We break down how Chromebooks differ from other laptops so you can choose the ideal device for yourself, your kids, your school, or your business.

 | Device | Chromebook | Laptop |